 Healthy relationships are fundamental if a young person is to thrive, but not every adolescent has good examples or guidance for how to establish them.
-Young people need to see examples of relationships based on mutual trust, honesty, and communication so they can model those characteristics with friends, parents, teachers, and romantic partners.
+Young people need to see examples of relationships based on mutual trust, honesty, and communication Visit disclaimer page so they can model those characteristics with friends, parents, teachers, and romantic partners.

-The Heartland Rural Health Network’s i Make a Difference (iMAD) program teaches youth skills to support healthy relationships in central Florida schools using the Get Real curriculum.
+The Heartland Rural Health Network’s i Make a Difference Visit disclaimer page (iMAD) program teaches youth skills to support healthy relationships in central Florida schools using the Get Real curriculum.
 Through a grant from FYSB’s Personal Responsibility Education Program (PREP), which supports state, Tribal and community efforts to promote abstinence and contraceptive education, and incorporates adulthood preparation subjects (APS), Heartland hosted two summer camps in 2018.
 One camp served middle school students and the other provided programming for high school youth.

 Larry Moore, iMAD’s program director, wanted to keep program participants engaged through the summer months so he gave the camp a wizard theme.
 Moore and his colleagues used fun and interactive activities with Harry Potter and other wizard stories to engage nearly 40 youth in the middle school camp.